ferdn4ndo/userver-logger-api/README.md

 * **GET /health**: provides basic health checking, retrieving a 200 OK (and internally registering a heartbeat) when up & running; This endpoint requires NO authentication;

-* **GET /log-entries**: provides basic health checking, retrieving a 200 OK (and internally registering a heartbeat) when up & running; This endpoint requires Basic Authentication (credentials configured in the environment variables);
+* **GET /log-entries**: lists all the log entries (with pagination and filtering.
+This endpoint requires Basic Authentication (credentials configured in the environment variables);

     * Query parameters: